|Hoplite Home Page

 ||Bibliography||The BRONZE AGE|

-(We may use the incorrect word on this site through
+may use the incorrect word on this site through force of

-for the arm (porpax) at center, and a handgrip
+arm (porpax) at center, and a handgrip (antilabe) near

-Earlier ones seem to have been covered with leather,
+the edge.
+Earlier ones seem to have been covered

 the entire front with a thin facing of bronze.